Kent County League

 The Kent County Football League (known as the Kent County League) is a football competition based in Kent, England and adjacent area.

 The league was founded in 1922 as the Kent Amateur Football League and comprised Eastern and Western sections which functioned and were administered separately.
 In 1984 the league renamed itself the Kent County Football League.
 A single mixed Eastern and Western sections Premier Division was formed in 1992 and three years later, in 1995, the league adopted a single Management Committee.
 The league is a Regional Feeder League into the National League System step 6 Division One of the Southern Counties East League.

-2025–26 season
+2026–27 season

-For the 2025–26 season the league (excluding the veterans section) comprises 80 teams formed into six divisions – a Premier Division; Division One Central & East and Division One West; Division Two East, West and Central.
+For the 2026–27 season the league (excluding the veterans section) comprises 79 teams formed into five divisions – a Premier Division; two regional Divisions One, Central & East and West; and two regional Divisions Two, Central & East and West.